 - Parmesan cheese – optional but highly recommended

-You don’t need special baking tools or gadgets to make delicious Korean cheese garlic bread.
+You don’t need special baking tools or gadgets to make these.
 Just items you already have in your kitchen:

 - Baking sheet — I use a commercial sized baking sheet